neandertech/smithy4s-deriving/README.md

 }
 ```

+### Compile time validation

+The `smithy4s-deriving-compiler` permits the validation of API/Schema usage within the compilation cycle.
+At the time of writing this, the plugin works by looking up derived `API` instances and crawling through the schemas from there, which implies that standalone `Schema` instances that are not (transitively) tied to `API` instances are not validated at compile time.

 ### Re-creating a smithy-model from the derived constructs (JVM only)

-It is unfortunately impossible for `smithy4s-deriving` to validate, at compile time, the correct usage of the application of `@hints`.
-However, it is possible to automatically recreate a smithy model from the derived abstractions, and to run the smithy validators.
+It is possible to automatically recreate a smithy model from the derived abstractions, and to run the smithy validators.
 One could use this in a unit test, for instance, to verify the correctness of their services according to the rules of smithy.

 See an example of how to do that [here](./modules/examples/jvm/src/main/scala/printSpecs.scala).